Chord symbols

 MuseScore uses this terminology for the parts of a chord symbol:

-Press Ctrl+K (Mac: Cmd+K); the cursor is now positioned above the staff ready for input
+Press Ctrl+K (Mac: Cmd+K); the chord symbol entry cursor appears above the staff ready for input.

 Type the chord symbol using this syntax: